lux032/MusicAutoTagger/README_EN.md

 </div>

-**Music Auto Tagger** is an automated music library organizer based on audio fingerprinting.
+**Music Auto Tagger** is an automated music library organizer based on **audio fingerprinting** and **duration sequence fingerprinting**.
 Designed for NAS and server environments, it monitors your download folder, identifies music files, fetches comprehensive metadata (including lyrics), and organizes them into a clean structure.

 > **Core Value**: Say goodbye to messy music folders.
 Automatically tag, cover, and organize your music library to perfection.